Articles on: Migration

 Based on the payment provider that you have connected on your Recharge, the steps will vary.
 Follow the guides mentioned below to fetch the API tokens and share it with the Loop team.

 For Braintree and PayPal - Recharge requires you to connect Braintree to the app.
-This means that loop team is able to fetch the required information directly from the Braintree API keys shared.
+This means that the Loop team is able to fetch the required information directly from the Braintree API keys shared.

 Migrate from Recharge Legacy